enix/arista-eapi-exporter/README.md

         bucket_name: prefix_length
 ```

-Some data are spread out in a histogram kind of way.
+Some data is spread out in a histogram kind of way.
 This is the case with the `maskLen` metric of `show ip route summary`
 which show number of routes spread out per mask length:

 ```json